GAA-UAM/scikit-fda/docs/glossary.rst

     multivariate object
     multivariate objects
     	An object of study of multivariate statistics.
-    	It is a vector of possibly related variables, usually represented as a :term:`sklearn:1d array`.
+    	It is a vector of possibly related variables, represented as a :term:`sklearn:1d array`.

     operator